adambatson/adambatson.github.io/projects/gbtisaas.md

 # Usage

-The main page shows the default guestbook as set by the adminstrator.
-The entries in the guestbbok are shown and the user can up or down vote entries as well as sort and search through the entries.
-A list of other guestbooks available for viewing is shown at the top of the page.
+The main page shows the default guestbook as set by the administrator.
+The entries in the guestbook are shown and the user can up or down vote entries as well as sort and search through the entries.
+A list of other guest books available for viewing is shown at the top of the page.

 ![The Home Page](/images/projects/gbtisaas/HomePage.png)